dibend/cgminer-avalon741-controller/cgminer_web_app/README.md

 # .

-This is a web application developed with FastAPI and Bootstrap.
+This directory contains a web-based application for interacting with CGMiner.

 ## Project Structure